kiratech/labs/Through-The-Looking-Glass/Observability-Jaeger-Install-And-Test.md

   kubectl port-forward --namespace jaeger $POD_NAME 8080:16686
 ```

-To access the service from the outside, a `LoadBalancer` service should be
+To access the service from the outside, two `LoadBalancer` services should be
-created:
+created, one related to the `jaeger-collector` (port 9411), where the traces
+will be sent, the other related to the `jaeger-query` (port 16686), that will
+be accessed for the queries:

 ```console
 $ kubectl -n jaeger expose svc jaeger-collector \